jupyter/docker-stacks/docs/contributing/stacks.md

 1. Clone the [jupyter/docker-stacks](https://github.com/jupyter/docker-stacks) GitHub repository.
 2. Open the `docs/using/selecting.md` source file and locate the **Community Stacks** section.
-3. Add a table entry with a link to your project, binder link and a short description of what your Docker image contains.
+3. Add a table entry with a link to your project, a binder link and a short description of what your Docker image contains.
 4. [Submit a pull request](https://github.com/PointCloudLibrary/pcl/wiki/A-step-by-step-guide-on-preparing-and-submitting-a-pull-request)(PR) with your changes.
    Maintainers will respond and work with you to address any formatting or content issues.